ashokurlana/Neural-Machine-Translation/README.md

-# Badhanu_paper_implementation
+# Machine Translation
-This shows the implementation of sequence sequence machine translation model
+This repository shows the implementation of sequence sequence machine translation model